saikurelli/saikurelli/README.md

 👋
 ## Hi, I’m @saikurelli

-I'm a CS Student at the University of Texas at Austin, in my senior year of a BS/MS program (Graduating May 2025).
+I'm a CS Student at the University of Texas at Austin, in my senior year of its Integrated BS/MS in CS program (Graduating May 2025).
 I enjoy working on difficult problems and especially working with a team on them.

 I predominantly code in Java, Python, and SQL but I have experience with a variety of different languages including Scala, C, C++, and HTML/CSS.